Tina66/acloong/README.md

 ### What's New
 None

+### What's New
+None

 ###  How to contribute

+1. `fork` this repository into your user account.
+2. `clone` your repository to your local.
+3. coding.
+4. `push` your local changes to remote.
+5. Request a `Pull Requests` to this repository.
+6. `review` and merge.

 1. `fork` this repository into your user account.
 2. `clone` your repository to your local.